 We will continue in fiscal 2023 and onward with measures to improve employees’ wellbeing through Healthy Sharp.

 Making Employees Healthier

-Sharp is committed to making its employees healthier.
+Sharp is striving for better employee health in numerous ways.
 For example, based on the results of periodic health checkups, employees have workplace physician interviews and are provided with health guidance to prevent lifestyle diseases, lose weight, and stop smoking.
 We have also made all company buildings smoke-free.
 We also encourage regular exercise through a competitive walking campaign among workplaces, which runs via a smartphone app.